Minimal ends in H2xR with finite total curvature and a Schoen type theorem: Minimal ends with finite total curvature in

 \

 Assume now that $a_{-1}\not=0.$ Since $a_{-1}=i\beta,$ we obtain (up to an additive constant)

 where $o(1)$ is a function depending of $z$ and $o(1) \to 0$ when $| z| \to \infty$.

-For $R>1,$ let $A_R= \{ R \leq \rvert z \rvert \leq 2 R \}$.
+For $R>1,$ let $A_R= \{ R \leq \rvert z \rvert \leq R^2 \}$.
 Thus, $X(A_R)$ is a~ compact and minimal annulus immersed in $\hi2 \times \R$, whose boundary has two connected components.
 For $R$ large enough, the vertical distance between those two boundary components is larger than $2 \pi,$ while the family of the catenoids stays in a slab of height smaller than $\pi$ \cite[Proposition 5.1]{NSWT}.
-Therefore, we can compare $X(A_R)$ with the catenoids and obtain a contradiction by the maximum principle.
+Therefore, we can compare $X(A_R)$ with the catenoids and obtain a contradiction by the maximum principle { since the height of $X(A_R)$ is greater that $2\pi$}.
 This concludes the proof. \end{proof}